The death of Nick Drake, Monday, 25 November 1974

 Apparently he'd been down during the night.
 He'd been downstairs during the night, and had some cornflakes or something like that.
 And he often did that as a matter of fact, when he couldn't sleep.
 He often used to go downstairs.
 More often than not, Molly would hear him passing our bedroom door and she'd get up, put a dressing gown on, go down and talk to him.
 This occasion, she didn't hear him.
 And he went back and he took an extra strong dose of these pills that had been prescribed for him, called Tryptizol, which he thought were anti-depressants.
 He told us he was supposed to take three a day or something.
 We were always worried about Nick being so depressed.
 We used to hide away the aspirin and pills and things like that.
 These particular things we didn't think were in any way dangerous.

 Rodney's comment that he and Molly used to hide pills away from Nick for fear of overdose is telling, and points to the extent of his mental health problems over an extended period.
 According to these comments, Nick took an extra dose of the antidepressant drug Tryptizol during the night.
 Gabrielle Drake states in the 1998 BBC documentary on her brother, that he took 30 pills on the night of his death, whilst another source states that the Coroner's report included reference to Nick taking 30 Tryptizol tablets (Simadis 2018).
 Such an action is indicative of suicide, and explains why the coroner was moved to make such a finding, even if it was tentative.
 Gabrielle's view is that Nick took an overdose of his medication that night, though she is somewhat vague about whether it was a meaningful, planned suicide or some sort of accident.
-An inquest was held on 18 December 1974 and the coroner, H. Stephen Tibbits, recorded a verdict of '(suicide)', with the cause of death given as "Amitriptyline [Tryptizol] poisoning self administered when suffering from a depressive illness."
-This is consistent with the subsequent comments by Molly and Rodney, and with Nick's attempted suicide the previous year by overdose of the drug Valium.
+If indeed he did take 30 pills in a single session, then this would clearly indicate a suicide attempt.

 It is possible, in the light of what is now known about the toxicity and side effects of the cocktail of drugs which had been prescribed to Nick Drake since he had originally been diagnosed with a depressive illness, that no extra dosage was actually taken on the night of his death, but that the fatal overdose was the result of intake during the previous few days and a build up of lethal chemicals in his system.
 It also seems possible from the above comments by Rodney Drake that he is merely assuming his son "took a bottle full of pills" in order to bring on death.
 Unfortunately it was not that difficult to achieve such a result with the pills prescribed to Nick, as they were extremely toxic and subject to overdose in relatively small quantities - something that was not known to the family at the time.
 Therefore, there was no need to take "a bottle full of pills" in order to commit suicide.
 In fact, if Nick happened to take just a few extra pills to help him sleep that night, then the cumulative effect may have been lethal.
 If he took a full bottle, or some thirty, then there is no doubt that it would have killed him.
 Whatever the case - and the latter seems likely based on family testimony - Nick was ultimately responsible for what happened to him that evening, though he may have been helpless in altering its course.

-Important details concerning the precise intake of drugs on the evening of 24th November and in the days immediately prior are subject to conjecture as the coroner’s analysis has never been released and Nick's body was cremated shortly after his death.
+Important details concerning the precise intake of drugs - prescription and possibly also recreational - on the evening of 24th November and in the days immediately prior are subject to conjecture as the coroner’s analysis has never been released and Nick's body was cremated shortly after his death.
 Therefore, the amount of toxic chemicals in his body at the time of death are not publically known, if, indeed, detailed toxicological tests were ever carried out post mortem.
 The 1979 statement by Rodney Drake, and that made in 1998 by Gabrielle, are the only references we have to Nick having taken an extra dose of Tryptizol that night, on top of his normal dose.
 They conflict with other accounts by Rodney and Molly which make no reference to the additional dosage.
 Also, no information is given as to how Rodney knew that his son had taken an extra dose.
 We must assume that following his death, he, Molly and the doctor found an empty pill bottle and surmised an overdose that evening, having knowledge (as Molly stated) in regards to Nick's consumption of pills.
 Though they apparently saw no harm in Tryptizol.
 In that same 1979 interview Rodney states, in response to his wife’s comment that Nick was having a "rotten night":

 "…..a rotten night and he said "to hell with it" and he took the whole lot of them, and I'm told now that they are dangerous to the heart and so on.
 And obviously, it was more than he could take.
 And it killed him.
 But there were many times before, that we would have been much more worried about Nick, doing something of that sort than we were at this particular time, that's the extraordinary thing about it."

 Death was unexpected and "extraordinary" in the mind of Nick's father.
 The tone of this statement also suggests that the elder Drake was rationalising in his own mind the supposed purposeful suicide of his son.
-The statement "to hell with it" indicates as much, though of course he never heard Nick say this, and it must be seen as mere conjecture.
+The statement "to hell with it" indicates as much, though of course he may never have heard Nick say this, and it must be seen as mere conjecture.
 The comment also clearly points to earlier, more serious episodes, when Nick was openly suicidal.
 The accidental nature may also be intoned from Rodney's comment that at the time he and Molly were not as concerned for Nick's mental state as they had been in the past.

 Nick Drake, Hampstead Heath, London, November 1971.
 Photograph: Keith Morris.